paullo97/AnotaAi-test/README.md

 - **Toast Notifications**: The application displays toast notifications for important actions such as card deletion and filtering.
 - **Data Persistence with localStorage**: The fetched JSON data from the API is stored in `localStorage` for persistent access, even after refreshing the page.
 This was implemented using a custom **service** that handles API requests and localStorage operations.

+## Github Pages

+This project is also available on GitHub Pages.
+If you don't want to download and run the project locally, you can access it online at the following URL: https://paullo97.github.io/AnotaAi-test/

 ## Instructions to Run the Project

 ### Prerequisites